 What Is A Motor Mount?

-Motor mounts, otherwise known as engine mounts, hold your engine (“motor”) in place.
+Motor mounts, otherwise known as engine mounts, fasten your engine (“motor”) in place.

 They’re rather important.
 If motor mounts weren’t used, the engine would have to be bolted directly to the chassis.
 That might not sound too serious, but the resulting vibrations would be thunderously loud and unbearable.

-It might help to think of them as suspension for your engine.
+It might help to think of them as cushioning for your engine.

 Motor mounts are usually made of hardened rubber.
 This material is a great compromise, with strength, flexibility, and vibration absorption.

-They come in many different shapes, sizes, materials, and styles.
+They come in many diverse shapes, sizes, materials, and styles.
 Manufacturers create each mount to hold a specific engine within a particular car.
 Thus, they’re all slightly different.

 How Do Motor Mounts Go Bad?